dmitri-blinov/commons-jexl/README.md

 + Array element assignment operator `arr[x] = value` now tries to perform implicit type cast of the assigned value

-+ Single expression functions can be defined by using `=>` fat arrow operator without outer curly braces

 + Variadic functions can be defined by using `(a...)` syntax after the last function argument

 + Function closures implement all basic Java 8 `@FunctionalInterface` interfaces,